A note from the Murrell Home Site Manager:

 The Ross Family

-Many people doing genealogy with Ross ancestors have heard that they are somehow related to the Chief of the Cherokees.
+Many people researching the genealogy of Ross ancestors have heard they may be related to the Chief of the Cherokees.
 There are undoubtedly thousands of descendants and lateral connections to this very prolific family but researchers should also be aware that by the time the Cherokee Nation was allotted to individuals in 1907 (the reason for the Dawes Rolls), there were also several other unrelated Ross families listed in the Cherokee Nation.
 Check the Cherokee genealogy links for the descendants of Templin and David Ross, both believed to be white men who married Cherokee women.
 There may also be an additional two or three other families who carried the family name of Ross at that time.

-Ghi-goo-ie, was the first Cherokee to marry a Scotsman, William Shorey.
+Ghi-goo-ie was the first Cherokee to marry a Scotsman, William Shorey.
 Their daughter, Annie Shorey, married another Scottish immigrant, John McDonald.
-And their daughter, Mollie McDonald, was to marry Daniel Ross another Scotsman who immigrated to America shortly before the Revolutionary War.
+Their daughter, Mollie McDonald, was to marry Daniel Ross, another Scotsman who immigrated to America shortly before the Revolutionary War.
 Like his father-in-law, Daniel Ross became a prominent merchant and was a strong advocate of education.
 All of his children were either tutored or attended mission or private schools.
 Subsequently, their knowledge of both white and Cherokee culture was to place them and their families in leadership roles in the Cherokee Nation.

-The Joseph Coodey family and the family of Annie Nave (she died in 1826) immigrated in 1834.
+The Joseph Coodey family and the family of Annie Nave (who died in 1826) immigrated in 1834.
 Andrew Ross, one of the signers of the Treaty of New Echota, immigrated about 1837.
-The remaining six families immigrated during the forced removal (Trail of Tears) in 1838-39.
-Elijah Hicks led one of the thirteen detachments.
-Jonathan Mulkey assisted with another.
+The remaining six families immigrated during the forced removal in 1838–39.
+Elijah Hicks led one of the thirteen detachments.; Jonathan Mulkey assisted with another.
 The remaining four families (Eliza Ross, Chief John Ross, Susannah Nave and Lewis Ross) came with the last detachment led by John Drew.
-During the 1838-39 removal, family members who died were Quatie Ross (Elizabeth Brown Henley), the first wife of Chief John Ross, and his youngest sister, Maria Mulkey.
-A son of Annie Nave (Louis) and a daughter of Jennie Coodey (Rosa) died in-route during the 1834 removal.
+During the 1838–39 removal, family members who died were Quatie Ross (Elizabeth Brown Henley), the first wife of Chief John Ross, and his youngest sister, Maria Mulkey.
+A son of Annie Nave (Louis) and a daughter of Jennie Coodey (Rosa) died en-route during the 1834 removal.